-Disclosure Amount Units
+Disclos ure Amount Units

-Direct economic value generated (revenue) 217.9M PhP
+Direct 6 economic value generated (revenue) 239.71M PhP

-Direct economic value distributed:
+Direct 6 economic value distributed:

 a.
-Operating costs 90.1M PhP
+Operating costs 108.52M PhP

 b.
-Employee wages and benefits 17.7M PhP
+Employee wages and benefits 20.5M PhP

 c.
-Payments to suppliers, other operating costs 53.5M Php
+Payments to suppliers, other operating costs 61.0M Php

 d.
-Dividends given to stockholders and interest payments s 0.00 PhP
+Dividends given to stockholders and interest payments 0.00 PhP

 to loan providers

 e.
-Taxes given to government 6.6M PhP
+Taxes given to government 9.85M PhP

 f.
-Investments to community (e.g. donations, CSR) 0.02M PhP
+Investments to community (e.g. donations, CSR) 0.03M PhP

-Which stakeholders are affected?
-Management Approach Employees, Community, The Company, as much as possible, employs personnel who are residents of the provinces where the Company's projects are located; these personnel are hired for managerial, staff, and skilled positions.
+• Which stakeholders are affected?
+Management Approach The impact is on the generation of employment opportunities where the Company operates its businesses.
+Employees, Community, The Company, as much as possible, employs personnel who are residents of the provinces where the Company's projects are located; these personnel are hired for managerial, staff, and skilled positions.
 Procurement from local businesses of goods and services essential to the project development and construction of buildings.
 Suppliers As much as possible, the Company relies on contractors, suppliers, and service providers such as banks, that are based in the provinces where its projects are located.
+What are the Risk/s Identified?
 Which stakeholders are affected?
 Management Approach Contractor's availability.
 Certain skills and capabilities required in the delivery of the services necessary to the operations.
 This may not be readily available from the community where the Company operates.
 The Company does not rely on just one (1), or even several contractors.
 Numerous contractors are kept in the Company's contact, and at the same time, there is a continuous attempt to look for new contractors.

-Unstable Prices because of taxes and availability of construction materials limited to certain suppliers.
-What are the Opportunity/ies Suppliers/Government Which stakeholders are Aside from maintaining a relationship with several suppliers, the Company may, as the need arises, purchase additional orders of items that it deems as essential and may be subject to sudden increases in price or significant reduction in supply.
-Management Approach Identified? affected?
-Labor and Suppliers The Company has introduced projects in various locations throughout the Philippines, and will continue to look for various areas of expansion, in order to provide residences to more people.
+Suppliers/Government Aside from maintaining a relationship with several suppliers, the Company may, as the need arises, purchase additional orders of items that it deems as essential and may be subject to sudden increases in price or significant reduction in supply.
+Which stakeholders are affected?
+Management Approach Labor and Suppliers The Company has introduced projects in various locations throughout the Philippines, and will continue to look for various areas of expansion, in order to provide residences to more people.
 The Company has also introduced more products at different price points, so that each project can cater to more than 1 economic group.
+Which stakeholders are affected?